More Ways to Navigate

 Lab 4: When Precipitation Patterns Change

 The lab activity described here was created by Betsy Youngman of Phoenix Country Day School and LuAnn Dahlman of TERC for the EarthLabs project.
-Activity Summary and Learning Objectives In this activity students ...
+Summary and Learning Objectives In this activity students develop a ...

 Discovering Local Data

 The lab activity described here was adapted from the Earth Exploration Toolbook Chapter Using GLOBE Data to Study the Earth System for the EarthLabs project.
-Use the button at the right to navigate to the student ...
+Summary and Learning Objectives In Labs 1 and 2 ...